preset/preset/docs/actions/delete-paths.md

 # Group

-The `deletePaths` actions is useful to delete files or directoris inside the target directory.
+The `deletePaths` action is useful to delete files or directoris inside the target directory.

 ## Usage